Tk4liso/Python-course/README.md

 # Python-course
-Exercises from a Python course
+Exercises and notes from a Python course.